pebreo/pebreo.github.io/endgame/partX-why.md

 ## We so flywheel
 Why does it matter that people have material things or rich social lives?
-It matters because in a socioecomic system where the're both the same leads to a virtuous cycle: more material goods, means more innovators which leads to more material goods.
+It matters because in a socioecomic system where the're both the same leads to a virtuous cycle: more material goods and people, means more innovators which leads to even more material goods and people.
 On and on.
 Its a positive feedback system.

 To understand why, lets look at two important frameworks: Maslows Hiearchy of Needs and the VALS framework.